Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 }
 ```

-We'll need to give `Item` a couple more helper methods:
+To access the text stored in our hashtable, we'll need to give `Item` a
+couple helper methods:

 ```rust
 // src/htab.rs